isomerpages/pmo-nccs/media/speeches/_posts/2018-01-26-speech-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-launch-event-for-the-year-of-climate-action-26-january-2018.md

 ---
 layout: post
-title: Speech by Mr Masagos Zulkifli, Minister for the Environment and Water Resources, at the launch event for the Year of Climate Action, 26 January 2018
+title: Speech by Minister for the Environment and Water Resources Masagos Zulkifli at the Launch Event for the Year of Climate Action
 subtitle: 26 Jan 2018
 permalink: /media/speeches/speech-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-launch-event-for-the-year-of-climate-action-26-january-2018
 ---
-### SPEECH BY MR MASAGOS ZULKIFLI, MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES, AT THE LAUNCH EVENT FOR THE YEAR OF CLIMATE ACTION, 26 JANUARY 2018
+### SPEECH BY MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES MASAGOS ZULKIFLI AT THE LAUNCH EVENT FOR THE YEAR OF CLIMATE ACTION, 26 JANUARY 2018

 Your Excellencies,